aerospike-community/aerospike-newrelic/README.md

 #### Configuring the `plugin.json` file:

 The `plugin.json` file has a provided template in the `config` directory named `plugin.template.json`.
 If you are installing manually, make a copy of this template file and rename it to `plugin.json` (the New Relic Platform Installer will automatically handle creation of configuration files for you).
+For monitoring multiple clusters just add more configuration objects in agents array.

 Below is an example of the `plugin.json` file's contents :